gaehlerm/SoftwareEngineering/README.md

 Better dead than walking wounded

 Even if you write absolutely amazing code, some things will still go wrong.
 Some of these things are no problem at all, while others can be absolutely deadly.
 Literally.
 Problems are less critical if you find them early on and they are immediately recognizable.
+If your compiler finds an error the cost are barely worth mentioning.
+Triage the source of it an fix it.
+However if your software is already in production, the consts are significant.

 I would briefly like to go through the different cases.
-Even if my distinction between errors and bugs is somewhat arbitrary.

 ## Bugs